leo007er1/MascOS/README.md

 The latest version includes the new VGA driver, althought scrolling is still buggy, to "reset" the screen you can just type `clear` and it will go back to normal.
 The "stable" version doesn't have FAT12 and it's there for testing purposes.

-If you want to lear how to create program for MascOS check [a relative link](ProgramsDocumentation.md)
+If you want to lear how to create program for MascOS check [the documentation](ProgramsDocumentation.md)

 ## Why MascOS